petru-braha/BetterWR/readMe.md

 - Usage: `./name_of_executable <operation> <algorithm> <nr_input_files> <input_file_paths> <output_path>`
 - multiple files can be selectected to be encoded and decoded in one step

 ## II.
-Algorithms
+Algorithms:

 ### 1. HUF algorithm

 - encoding/decoding:
 ```
-    - Pseudocode:
+Pseudocode:

 Creation of a Priority Queue Q, which contains each character
 Sorting in ascending order of their frequencies
 For all unique characters:
     Create a newNode
     Extraction of the minimum value from Q and assigning it to the leftChild of the newNode
     Retrieving the minimum value from Q and assigning it to the right child rightChild of newNode
     Computing the sum of the two minimum values and assigning this value to the newNode
     Inserting the newNode into the tree
 return root
 ```

    Huffman encoding involves computing the frequency for each unique character that appears in the initial string.
 Once we obtain the necessary information (each character and its corresponding frequency), we will store it in a map that will be used to build the Huffman tree, necessary for both encoding and decoding.
 Based on the tree, we convert the initial string into a string of binary values, which will then be grouped in groups of 8 to form a byte and converted into the corresponding ASCII character.
 Finally, the resulting string is encoded and ready to be written to the output file.
 Also in this file we will keep the information needed to reconstruct the tree, i.e. each character together with its frequency plus the size of the tree.
 When we read the contents of the file to perform the decoding, we make sure that we first read the tree data correctly and then read the encoded string.
 Decoding will be done by traversing the reconstructed tree, and when the encoded value corresponding to a character is found, we will write it to our created decoding string.